tjdev7/GDPglobal/README.md

 - GDP per year in thousands of $US dollars
 - Imports per year in thousands of $US dollars

-### Future data which I would include:

-- [ ] Current Human Development Index per country
-- [ ] Capital city for each country
-- [ ] Trade growth percentage

 ### Source

 - [World Bank/WITS](https://wits.worldbank.org/countrystats.aspx?lang=en)

 #### How to use